 Group discounts based upon the number of people in your party.

-Senior and children discounts are available.
+Children discounts are available.
 Please ask for details.

 Charter trips are available for groups of 12 or more.
 This means your group has reserved the entire trip.
 Ask for details.